Marijuana is the most popular illegal recreational drug in America. Learn how to help someone with marijuana dependency, even if it's yourself.

 What will Treatment be Like?

-While the clinical treatment teams and staff may vary from treatment center to treatment center at Starting Point Recovery, one thing is commonplace in all: your success, health and welfare is our primary concern.
+While the clinical treatment teams and staff may vary from treatment center to treatment center , one thing is commonplace in all: your success, health and welfare is their primary concern.
 You’ll meet a welcoming team and staff members that understand what you’re going through.
 You’ll learn about the psychological and social triggers that cause you to use drugs and/or alcohol and you’ll learn coping skills to help you stop using.
 Marijuana rehab is a caring, non-judgmental environment where you learn to heal and live drug free.

 Don't wait.
 Call (888) 446-9821 now for the help you deserve.